 SUMMARY OF THE PRINTING PROCESSES I USED.

-2. 1993-1994 the experimental and ultimately unsuccessful UltraStable color print.
+2. 1993 to 1994 the experimental and ultimately unsuccessful UltraStable color print.

-3. The EverColor process was developed by Bill Nordstrom and based on the Agfaproof process.
+3. 1994 to 1998 the EverColor pigment transfer process was developed by Bill Nordstrom and based on the Agfaproof process.
 In 1995 I became CEO of EverColor, renamed it EverColor Fine Art and moved it from California to Worcester, Massachusetts.
-The EverColor print is likely the most permanent print ever made (although that has not been proven).
+The EverColor print is likely the most permanent print ever made.
 The quality of the prints was extraordinary.
 However two problems arose: the tendency of the process to produce non-uniform color in areas such as smooth open sky or calm water surfaces and finally the decision by Agfa to discontinue the process.

 4. The LightJet printer exposed conventional chromogenic color paper with red, green and blue lasers.
 The print quality was excellent but the process suffered from limited longevity as do all such prints.